-In the "Firmware Update" page, click "Browse".
-A window will open that allows you to select the location of the firmware update file.
+1. In the "Firmware

+Update" page, click

+"Browse".
+A window

+will open that allows

+you to select the

+location of the firmware

+update file.
+All firmware

+files end with a ".dlf".

-Browse to the firmware file you downloaded.
+2. Browse to the firmware file you downloaded.
 Select the file by double-clicking on the file name.